pvandervelde/mindvortex/src/posts/2022-05-03-Robotics-learning-ros.md

 The final approach to running ROS is to create an [Ubuntu VM](https://gist.github.com/pvandervelde/2282dafc080945ecb7981edb740ed47c) or physical machine.
 In this case as long as the machine is reachable over the network for other compute devices, it is possible to run ROS distributed over the network.

-After having tried all three approaches I am currently using an Ubuntu 20.04 VM with ROS Noetic installed as this provided the most natural way to run ROS (on Ubuntu) and have good networking.
+This is the way I currently run ROS.

 <figure style="float:right">
 <img alt="Scuttle in RViz" src="/assets/images/robotics/scuttle/scuttle-in-rviz-no-sensors.jpg" />